British Rail corporate liveries

-The history of British Rail's corporate liveries is quite complex.
-Although the organisation was associated with Rail Blue from the mid-1960s to the 1980s, a number of other schemes were also used, especially when it was split into operating units (or sectors) in the mid-1980s.
+The British Rail's corporate liveries is an identifiable colour design on engines and coaches, which have changed at certain points in the history of British Rail.
+Although the organisation was associated with Rail Blue from the mid-1960s to the 1980s, a number of other schemes were also used, especially when it was split into operating units (or sectors) in the mid-1980s, and then from 1994 began to be privatised with distinct franchise brands, colours, and designs operating in certain regions.

 Pre-corporate liveries

 At the formation of British Railways on 1 January 1948, early diesel, electric and gas turbine (Note: These gas turbine locomotives were numbered 18000 and 18100.) locomotives were already painted black with aluminium trim.
 By the late 1950s, this had been superseded by the same shade of green that was used on express passenger steam locomotives, although some locomotives were painted in a two-tone Brunswick and Sherwood green livery; Southern Region electric locomotives were painted a light shade of malachite green.
 Multiple units were also generally green, although this tended to be a lighter and bluer shade compared to the colour used on steam and diesel locomotives.

 Corridor coaching stock was originally trialled in London & North Western Railway coach plum and off-white (nicknamed Plum and Spilt Milk) before Crimson (carmine red) and Cream livery (nicknamed Blood and Custard) was adopted across the network; non-corridor stock was painted plain Crimson.

 In 1956, an all-over darker maroon, which more closely resembled the pre-nationalisation London, Midland & Scottish Railway livery, was reintroduced, except for the Southern Region, where locomotive-hauled stock was generally painted Coaching Stock Green (from July 1956 onwards) and a small number of express carriages on the Western Region which were in traditional GWR-style Chocolate and Cream.

 With the reorganisation of British Railways in the mid-1960s, a complete break with the past was signalled by the introduction of a blue and grey livery which dominated all passenger rolling stock until the mid-1980s, when a new InterCity livery (dark grey and beige with a red and white waistband) was introduced along with a number of regional colour schemes.